Pennsylvania Radon Compliance 2026: SB 760 and Residential Testing Standards

 • Any known defects in an existing mitigation system

-Critical point: § 7304 is a disclosure law, not a testing law.
+Critical point: the disclosure framework is a disclosure law, not a testing law.
 Sellers are not required to test — only to disclose results they already have.
 A seller who has never tested has no obligation to test before listing.
 This creates a significant information asymmetry in high-radon counties: the most at-risk homes (older construction in Zone 1) are often the least likely to have been tested.

-Buyers have no legal mechanism to compel testing under § 7304.
+Buyers have no legal mechanism to compel testing under § 7303.
 Protection comes through the inspection contingency — always include radon testing as a named contingency, not a general inspection clause.
 The standard PA Association of Realtors contract includes radon contingency language; ensure it is checked and the testing window is specified.
+Knowing misrepresentation or omission exposes the seller to statutory damages under § 7311.
+Pennsylvania homebuyers and sellers navigating radon disclosures should review the PA Home Buyer & Seller Radon Guide, which covers DEP testing protocols, the Real Estate Seller Disclosure Law (68 Pa.C.S. § 7301 et seq.), and mitigation contingency timelines.

 To connect with a DEP-certified radon professional in your county, use our free matching service.
-We connect homeowners and buyers with independently certified contractors — we do not perform testing or mitigation.
+We connect Pennsylvania property owners with independent, DEP-certified contractors — we do not perform testing or mitigation.

 Pennsylvania Radon Compliance: Key Facts